 You can set an alarm to trip on the logger when a sensor reading rises above or falls below a specified value.
-This can alert you to problems so you can take corrective action.
+Alarms alert you to problems so you can take corrective action.
 To set up a sensor alarm:

-- In HOBOmobile: Connect to the logger and tap Configure.
-In HOBOware: From the device menu, select Launch.
+- In the app: Connect to the logger and tap Configure & Start.
+In HOBOware: From the Device menu, select Launch.
 Click the Alarms button in the Launch Logger window. - Select the sensor that you want to set up with an alarm condition. - Enable the High Alarm if you want an alarm to trip when the sensor reading rises above the high alarm value.
 Drag the slider to the reading that will trip the alarm or type a specific reading. - 4.
 Enable the Low Alarm if you want an alarm to trip when the sensor reading falls below the low alarm value.
 Drag the slider to the reading that will trip the alarm or type a specific reading. - 5.
-Set the duration before an alarm is tripped. - 6.
-Select either Cumulative Samples or Consecutive Samples.
-If you select Cumulative Samples, then the alarm will trip when the time the sensor is out of range over the course of the deployment is equal to the selected duration.
-If you select Consecutive Samples, then the alarm will trip when the time the sensor is continuously out of range is equal to the selected duration.
-For example, the high alarm for temperature is set to 85°F and the duration is set to 30 minutes.
-If Cumulative is selected, then an alarm will trip once a sensor reading has been at or above 85°F for a total of 30 minutes since the logger was configured; specifically, this could be 15 minutes above 85°F in the morning and then 15 minutes above 85°F again in the afternoon.
-If Consecutive is selected, then an alarm will trip only if all sensor readings are 85°F or above for a continuous 30minute period. - Repeat steps 2-6 for any other sensors if desired (tap Done in HOBOmobile first). - 8.
-Enable Audible Alarms if you want a beep to sound on the logger every 30 seconds when the sensor alarm trips (in HOBOmobile, enable this in the Configure screen; in HOBOware, select the Use Audible Alarm checkbox in the Configure Alarms window).
-The beeping will continue until the alarm is cleared from the software, a button on the logger is pressed, or 7 days have passed.
-Battery life will be slightly reduced when this setting is enabled.
-It is recommended that you only enable this feature if you have regular access to the logger so that you can easily turn off the beeping. - 9.
-Select one of the following options for when to clear the alarm symbol that appears on the LCD (in HOBOmobile, enable this in the Configure screen; in HOBOware, select the checkbox in the Configure Alarms window). - Logger reconfigured or relaunched.
-The alarm icon will remain visible on the LCD until the next time the logger is reconfigured. - Sensor is in limits.
-The alarm icon will remain visible on the LCD until the sensor reading returns to the normal range between any configured high and low alarm limits. - Alarm button is pressed.
-The alarm icon will remain visible until you press the Clear/Next button on the logger.
+Set the duration before an alarm is tripped and select one of the following: - Cumulative.
+The alarm trips once the sensor reading is out of the acceptable range for the selected duration any time during logging.
+For example, if the high alarm is set to 85°F and the duration is set to 30 minutes, the alarm trips once the sensor readings have been above 85°F for a total of 30 minutes since the logger was configured. - Consecutive.
+The alarm trips once the sensor reading is out of the acceptable range continuously for the selected duration.
+For example, the high alarm is set to 85°F and the duration is set to 30 minutes, the alarm trips only if all sensor readings are 85°F or above for a continuous 30minute period. - 6.
+Repeat steps 2-5 for any other sensors if desired.. - 7.
+Enable Audible Alarms if you want a beep to sound on the logger every 30 seconds when the sensor alarm trips (in the app, enable this in the configuration settings screen; in HOBOware, select the Use Audible Alarm checkbox in the Configure Alarms window).
+The beeping continues until the alarm is cleared from the software, a button on the logger is

-In HOBOmobile: Tap Start in the Configure screen to load the alarm settings onto the logger when ready.

-In HOBOware: Click OK in the Configure Alarms window and then click Start in the Launch Logger window when ready.
+- pressed, or 7 days have passed.
+Battery life is slightly reduced when this setting is enabled.
+We recommend that you enable this feature only if you have regular access to the logger so that you can easily turn off the beeping. - Select one of the following options for when to clear the alarm symbol that appears on the LCD (in the app, enable this in the configuration settings screen; in HOBOware, select the checkbox in the Configure Alarms window). - Logger Reconfigured.
+The alarm icon remains visible on the LCD until the next time the logger is reconfigured. - Sensor In Limits.
+The alarm icon remains visible on the LCD until the sensor reading returns to the normal range between any configured high and low alarm limits. - Alarm Button Pressed.
+The alarm icon remains visible until you press the Clear/Next button on the logger. - 9.
+In the app: Tap Start. - In HOBOware: Click OK in the Configure Alarms window and then click Start in the Launch Logger window when ready.